deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 83: For the Throat
+*The Deathworlders* will continue in chapter 83: Singularity